Skip to main content

 In a significant leadership transition amid the ongoing wars in Lebanon and Gaza, Hezbollah’s Shura Council elected Shia cleric Naim Qassem as its new Secretary-General last week.

-The appointment follows the assassination by Israel of former leader Hassan Nasrallah and later his nephew, potential successor Hashem Safieddine, in airstrikes on Beirut's southern suburbs, marking a crucial moment in the organisation's four-decade history.
+The appointment follows the assassination by Israel of former leader Hassan Nasrallah and later his cousin, potential successor Hashem Safieddine, in airstrikes on Beirut's southern suburbs, marking a crucial moment in the organisation's four-decade history.

 Born in 1953 in the southern village of Kfar Fila, Qassem brings both religious scholarship and academic credentials to the role, holding a master's degree in chemistry alongside his religious education, combining scientific and theological training in a way that is likely to impact his leadership style.